 You may defend yourself against reckless driving charges in court by proving your actions were necessary in your circumstances.
 This requires you to show that you believed there was an emergency that you did not cause.
 You must also show that this emergency was a threat to you or another individual.

 Some individuals also use the defense that they were not driving at the time of the charge.
 This requires the prosecutor to prove that you were in the driver’s seat, something that may be difficult if you have an experienced attorney on your side.
-Getting in touch with a skilled Los Angeles criminal defense attorney as soon as possible may help improve your chances in court.
+Getting in touch with a Los Angeles criminal defense attorney from Simmrin Law Group as soon as possible may help improve your chances in court.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form